Add whimsy to your winter with a magical mix of memorable farmstay, mouth-watering produce and... mini goats?

 “They'll know when Brad's coming out in the morning and it’s feed time – they all come running,” grins Lisa.
 “It's such a sight to see.”

 More than just pets, Atlas, Ella and the herd are at the heart of Hideaway Farmlet’s regenerative farming ethos.
-The duo run tours for guests and curious public keen to mingle with the minis while learning more about these multi-tasking weed munchers, soil aerators and fertilisers.
+The duo run tours for guests keen to mingle with the minis while learning more about these multi-tasking weed munchers, soil aerators and fertilisers.

 “They come up for pats and they love a brush.
 They're just super friendly because we spend so much time with them.
 They’re really tame,” says Brad.